What We Care About

-The mission of OnFire Youth Ministries is to share the transformative life of Jesus with students and their families through nurturing relationships and life-changing opportunities in education, counseling and experiences that promote Christian faith and principles; challenging students to think, love and pray more.
-The vision of the ministry is to create strong, loving families for Christ-centered communities.
+The mission of OnFire Youth Ministries is to share the transformative life of Jesus with students and their families through nurturing relationships and life-changing opportunities in education, coaching, and friendship; challenging students to think, love, and pray more.
+The vision of the ministry is to impact individuals and transform lives to create Jesus-centered communities.

 “Carl really challenged me a lot of times to think outside the box and how to broaden our impact,” said John Kline, founder and executive director of OnFire Youth.
 “We here at OnFire Youth Ministries are extremely grateful to the Wenger Family for their generosity, their influence, their planting of seeds in our lives, allowing us to plant seeds in the lives of young people to change the world.”

 OnFire Youth Ministry serves over 200 youth with 43 hours of programming each week.

 Motivated by Christian faith, COBYS Family Services educates, supports and empowers children and adults to reach their full potential.
 Donations from the Praise Dinner directly support the organization’s Family Life Education services.
 Additional ministries include foster care, adoption and counseling.
 The COBYS Difference is built on the core values of sanctity of life, integrity, faith, teamwork and servanthood.

 “Contributions from individuals, businesses, foundations like the Wengers’ Foundation, bridge the gap,” said Mark Cunningham, executive director of COBYS.
 “They allow to do services for these kids and families that we otherwise wouldn’t be able to do.
 They have contributed getting close to $500,000.
 We are so grateful for the Wengers, all those that contribute to the Praise Dinner and through other means, and for the support that they give to our ministries.”

 COBYS Family Services provides Family Life Education services to more than 1,000 adults, youth and children each year.

 Friendship Community is a Christian ministry cultivating capabilities of Individuals with Intellectual Disability and Autism since 1972.
 The vision of Friendship Community is to impact the world through capabilities.
 Their faith-based disability services include residential services, day programs, and life enrichment opportunities.